 Once your baby transitions from the sink to the tub, you’ll find yourself spending hours kneeling beside your baby.
 This mat is the gift that keeps on giving, and one I’m thankful to have on long nights when eagerly looking forward to a glass of wine (even if it’s on the bathroom floor).

 The first time you give your baby a bath, they look so tiny and fragile.
-Get a foldable, portable ‘bath’ that fits inside any sink and supports their delicate body.
-Living in a two-bedroom apartment, I appreciated being able to stash mine away when I wasn’t using it and passed it along to another mama-to-be when our babies outgrew theirs and graduated to big kid tubs.
+Get a collapsible, portable tub like the Splash & Store Bathtub that supports their delicate body.
+This one has a narrow end for newborns and a wider end for older babies, up to 18 months, so you only need one tub and no fussy inserts.
+Living in a two-bedroom apartment, I appreciated being able to stash mine away when I wasn’t using it—it collapses flat—and passed it along to another mama-to-be when our babies outgrew theirs and graduated to the regular tub.

 Baby skin is the softest, most delicate skin.
 I prefer a gentle, natural cleanser for the best head-to-toe baby cleansing.
 I use one with a orange-vanilla scent that’s so intoxicating, I regularly steal it from my kiddos.
 Perfect for bleary-eyed mornings.